BlazejosP/huawei-sun2000-API-CLI/README.md

 sudo apt-get install mosquitto-clients (if you use MQTT sending option)

-On other linux distributions check used package system but that are standard linux command line tools so should be avaiable without problem if are not installed already.
+On other linux distributions check used package system but that are standard linux command line tools so should be avaiable without problems if are not installed already.

 Configuration&Usage
 -
 There are two files

+<b>fusionsolarapp.sh</b> - which is using official Huawei API.
+Now this script can pull and show on the screen data Real-time(actually), every 5min , daily, monthly, yearly for Plants (which may include many inverters+any other devices data together) and Individual Devices (like every one inverter, battery etc.) This script is now under development and for now can only grab all the data from your devices and show them on screen.
+In not so long time will be able also send this data to InfluxDB(grafana), Domoticz, MQTT.
+As for now if you need export you can use kioskmode which has this functionality implemented or download version older version 1.2

-<b>fusionsolarapp.sh</b> - which using official Huawei API data are refreshed every 1 hour on server when inverter works so in cron just configure starting of this script around two-three minutes after full hour.
+in cron just configure starting of this script around two-three minutes after full hour.
 Crontab example:
 ```
 4 5-22 * * *            /home/WhateverFolder/huawei-sun2000-API-CLI/fusionsolarapp.sh
 ```